 A vitamin B12 deficiency may cause various neurologic and psychiatric disturbances.
 Because of its role in nerve health and neurotransmitter signaling, vitamin B12 benefits cognitive function and is used to lower the risk of neurodegenerative diseases, including Alzheimer’s disease and dementia.

 Vitamin B12 benefits cardiovascular health in several ways.
 Which is important considering the fact that heart disease is currently the number one cause of death worldwide.
-Vitamin B12 helps to reduce elevated homocysteine levels, which is now considered a major risk factor for heart disease.
-(13) Homocysteine is an amino acid and its levels in the blood are influenced by blood levels of B-complex vitamins, including vitamin B12.

 Vitamin B12 helps to protect against heart disease like a heart attack or stroke by lowering high homocysteine levels in the blood.
 There is also some evidence that B12 can help control high cholesterol and high blood pressure levels.
 B vitamins are also able to control atherosclerotic diseases.
 In which someone experiences a dangerous build-up of plaque in the arteries..